Consumer Directed HealthSelectSM for Retirees

 - See the Master Benefits Plan Document for detailed information about your health plan benefits.

 - You do not need to designate a PCP or get a referral to see a specialist under Consumer Directed HealthSelect, but you probably will pay less for care – sometimes a lot less – if you stay in the HealthSelect network.
-There are tens of thousands of providers in the statewide network.
+There are more than 50,000 doctors and other providers in the statewide network.

-- Preventive services, like vaccinations and annual checkups, are covered at 100%.
+- In-network preventive services, like vaccinations and annual checkups, are covered at 100%.

-- Except for preventive services, you would pay the full cost of doctor visits, prescriptions and other health care until you reach the annual deductible.
+- Except for in-network preventive services, you would pay the full cost of doctor visits, prescriptions and other health care until you or your family reach the annual deductible.

 - To protect you from catastrophic health costs, there is also an out-of-pocket maximum that limits the amount you would have to pay out of pocket each year.
 (All ERS health plans have an annual out-of-pocket maximum.)